WebAssembly/WASI/watidl/watidl.md

 ```

 ### inheritance
-An interface can extend a base interface inheriting its imports and exports
+An interface can extend a base interface inheriting its imports, functions and types

 ```
 (interface $b